AndrewAkinson/python3-therion-analyzer/README.md

 pattern matching mode is also available.

-The key feature that distinguishes this bespoke utility from generic file system tools such as `find` and `grep` is that the code parses the survex source file _tree_, following the file inclusion statements, thus treating the survey data sett _holistically_ rather than as a collection of `.svx` files.
+The key feature that distinguishes this bespoke utility from generic file system tools such as `find` and `grep` is that the code searches through the whole survex source file _tree_, following the file inclusion statements, thus treating the survey data _holistically_ rather than as an _ad hoc_ collection of `.svx` files.
 It reports results in logical order, and additionally keeps track of the survex station naming hierarchy of begin/end statements.

 For example, to extract fixed points and co-ordinate system definitions for the Dow-Prov system from the sample survex data source